How to Complete an Application

 - Pay close attention to the minimum qualifications for each exam you are applying for.
 You must show that you meet these qualifications.
 Human Resources cannot assume anything, it must be clearly stated.

-- You must complete all questions in the first section of page four.
-If you answer “yes” to any of the questions, please provide details on a separate piece of paper.
+- You must complete all questions in the first section of page four of the paper application (first page of online application).
+If you answer “yes” to any of the questions, please provide details on a separate piece of paper or in the space provided on the online application.
 Additionally, if you answer “yes” to “Have you ever been convicted of any crime (felony or misdemeanor)?”, you must submit a Certificate of Disposition (otherwise known as a Certificate of Conviction) from the sentencing court for each and every conviction, including in state and out of state convictions.
 You must also provide any applicable Certificate of Relief from Disability or Certificate of Good Conduct, if you qualify for the same, and wish to have it considered.
 The above documents must be provided as quickly as possible in order to complete your application.

 - In order to obtain your Certificate(s) of Disposition (a.k.a.
 Certificate(s) of Conviction), please contact the court clerk’s office where you were sentenced for information on obtaining the same.
 The Department of Corrections & Community Supervision (DOCCS) may be contacted for Certificates of Relief from Disability and an application downloaded here: http://www.doccs.ny.gov/pdf/DOCCS-CRD-Application_Instructions.pdf.
 Once you receive the documents, you should make a copy of the original and submit the copy to Human Resources for review.